Janet Marie Smith: Boston Red Sox (2002–2009)

 Over ten years, renovations were made to address much-needed infrastructure upgrades, as well as enhanced spaces for fans, the press, and for players, adding features that came to fruition under Smith's watch.

 New concrete was poured and waterproofed throughout the ballpark.
 This was done in stages over the decade during the offseason, moving from section to section.
 In 2005, the entire field was replaced, and a new drainage system was installed.
-Elevators were also added so fans could access every floor on the park and additional stairs were built to make access and egress easier.
+Elevators were also added so fans could access every floor in the park and additional stairs were built to make access and egress easier.

 During the same decade, Smith's plan added seats atop the Green Monster wall in left field, a right field roof deck and also included plans to annex Jersey Street on game days to increase spaces for fans before and during games.
 Smith was pivotal in the Red Sox obtaining permission from the city of Boston to take over an alley that abutted Fenway Park behind the right field grandstand, and she used this opportunity to extend and enlarge the concourse and install the largest women's room in Major League Baseball.
 New club seating, luxury suites, and fine dining areas were all enhanced on the upper levels, and the press box was also enlarged.
 Behind the third base grandstand, Smith's plans opened up a deck, adding additional food options in the Jeano Building (which Tom Yawkey purchased and attached to the park).
 The home clubhouse's long-overdue renovation gave the Red Sox a new batting cage, trainer's room, weight room, an interview room, a kitchen, and family room.
 The expanded clubhouse roof enlarged the deck behind the first base grandstand providing more concessions options for fans on the 1st base deck.